Medicaid Expansion Push

 The Georgia Access Model looked to be dead.
 But the Kemp administration decided to set up their own enrollment site to compete with the Federal government's site HealthCar.gov.

-• The new Georgia website, called Georgia Access.
-It includes links to 10 health insurance companies but no link to HealthCare.gov.
+• The new Georgia website is called Georgia Access.
+For 2024 enrollment it included links to 10 health insurance companies but no link to HealthCare.gov.
+This was a odd since Georgian's could also enroll in 2024 plans through HealthCare.gov.

-• Georgia Access been advertised heavily on TV while there has been little mention of HealthCare.gov.
+• Georgia Access been advertised heavily on TV.

 This is a shocking departure from past years where the GOP has complained about spending money to advertise HealthCare.gov.
 No lack of money now.

-Congress later passed the American Rescue Plan (ARP) which extends enhanced Premium Tax Credits through 2025.
+♦ Congress passed the American Rescue Plan (ARP) which extends enhanced Premium Tax Credits through 2025.

 Georgia has seen a 40% increase in Obamacare enrollment over 2022.
 This is attributed mainly to increased subsidies together with a push to kick adults and an estimated 63,000 children off Medicaid now that the COVID emergency has officially ended.